giantswarm/releases/aws/v12.5.2/README.md

-# :zap: Giant Swarm Release v12.5.2 for AWS :zap:
+# :zap: Tenant Cluster Release v12.5.2 for AWS :zap:

 **If you are upgrading from 12.5.1, upgrading to this release will not roll your nodes.
 It will only update the apps.**